Please see below for Frequently Asked Questions

 Can I take part as an individual?

-Yes, individuals can take on the full 25km route, register directly on idonate and click on Start Fundraising.
+Yes, individuals can take on the full 25km route, register on idonate.

 Can I put in a team?